1

 Objection: “This will never happen.
 You’re naive about human nature.”

-Response: Everything was unrealistic until it happened.
+Response: Many things seemed unrealistic until they happened.

 Things that were “unrealistic”: